Do you love lists as much as I do?

 Lists have a wonderful way of bringing a sense of order to our lives – of making life seem that little bit easier, and more under control.

-When you regularly write things down you begin to feel calmer, more in control and more accomplished.
+When we regularly write things down we begin to feel calmer, more in control and more accomplished.
 And one of the quickest and easiest ways to write things down is as a list.

 Lists are both:

 - a great way of getting things out of our head; and

 - a great reference tool – something to refer back to later to help us find ideas and information, and to help us make decisions.

 We can use lists for practical things such as important dates and tasks that need to get done, as well as for fun ideas, goals and plans.

 Not only is making a list is a great way to bring order to the swirling mass of thoughts in our heads, having a list to refer to later makes everything easier and more efficient – from packing for our next trip away, to shopping for gifts.

 - Save time (we can easily refer back to the information we need)

 - Capture happy memories

 - Dream about and plan for the future (having something to look forward to is a great happiness booster)